AndraCristiana07/Nasa_Project/README.md

    ![popup](./media/alert.png)

-4. Mission Timeline and Gallery: timeline is on the right side for bigger screens and on the bottom above the mission control for smaller screens
+4. Mission Timeline and Gallery: timeline is on the right side for larger screens and on the bottom above the mission control for smaller screens
    - Chronological milestones: a list of all 10 days of the mission and by clicking a milestone it will trigger a temporal jump to where the progress was in that day
-   - Gallery modal: clicking on a milestones also opens a sliding (side panel from the right on bigger screens and slide from the bottom for smaller) modal that displays image data and descriptions for the specific mission day.
+   - Gallery modal: clicking on a milestones also opens a sliding (side panel from the right on larger screens and slide from the bottom for smaller) modal that displays image data and descriptions for the specific mission day.
 Here there's also "read more/collapse" buttons to read the full description.
 The data is fetched from the NASA Image and Video Library API ('https://images-api.nasa.gov') and filtered into a json with a script
    - UI hiding: while modals are open, the unnecessary UI is hidden for a clearer view of the system
    - Autopause integration: opening the gallery automatically triggers a system pause to ensure that the 3D environment remains fixed while the user looks at the data.
 While the modal is open, the user can still rotate or zoom in/out on the planets to see how it looks.
 After closing the modal, the progress is still paused to be able to look around the whole system